syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/Column-Types.md

 ## Row Header

 RowHeader is a special column which is placed as first cell of each row and it will always be frozen.
-To enable the row header in SfDataGrid, you need to set the `SfDataGrid.ShowRowHeader` as `true`.
+To enable the row header in SfDataGrid, you need to set the [SfDataGrid.ShowRowHeader](http://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.SfDataGrid~ShowRowHeader.html) as `true`.

-Further, SfDataGrid allows you to customize the row header width using the `SfDataGrid.RowHeaderWidth property`.
+Further, SfDataGrid allows you to customize the row header width using the [SfDataGrid.RowHeaderWidthProperty](http://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.SfDataGrid~RowHeaderWidthProperty.html).
 The default value of `SfDataGrid.RowHeaderWidth` is 20.

 The below code example illustrates how to enable and customize the row header in SfDataGrid.
 {% tabs %}